-The following data sources were used in this evaluation study: student record data from the Power of YOU schools, student data from the MnSCU system, web-based survey of Power of YOU students in spring 2007 and 2008, telephone interviews with high school personnel in spring 2007 and 2008, telephone interviews with college personnel in spring 2007 and 2008, telephone interviews with community partners in fall 2007, and a mailed survey of parents/guardians in spring 2008.
+The following data sources were used in this evaluation study: student record data from the Power of YOU schools, student data from the MnSCU system, web-based survey of Power of YOU students in spring 2007 and 2008, telephone interviews with high school personnel in spring 2007 and 2008, telephone interviews with college personnel in spring 2007 and 2008, telephone interviews with college personnel in spring 2007 and 2008, telephone interviews with college personnel in spring 2007 and 2008, telephone interviews with college personnel in spring 2007 and 2008, telephone interviews with community partners in fall 2007, and a mailed survey of parents/guardians in spring 2008.
 Detailed information on data sources for this study is provided in the Appendix.
 The data source section of the Appendix includes Figures A1-A8.